fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 ## Day 3 – Kite, hide and lions

 Each day we rotate seats in the truck, another person records data, another is unlucky enough to sit in the middle, a third takes the telemetry.
 Today was my turn to find the signals.
 Perhaps this is why it was a quiet one.
 We tried to find Brodie’s pack; nothing.
 We tried to find the female cheetahs; nothing.
 We drove to another hill and scanned again, nothing.
 Then another hill, and so on.
-On the roadside, a nesting lapet-faced vulture.
+On the roadside we found a nesting lapet-faced vulture.

 At Mpafa hide we escape the vehicle to the shady confines of a wooden hide.
 Outside the scene looked landscaped, like some sort of zoo, but entirely natural.
 A beautiful tower of rocks formed a wall to the left, a small water pool beneath it, a gentle grassy slope leading down to it from the right.
 A perfect place to stop and watch.